What are cloud-based OpenSearch services?

 Key features include:

-• High scalability: Supports clusters with up to 25 petabytes of data, 1,000 data nodes, and additional coordinator nodes.
+• High scalability: Supports large-scale clusters with petabyte-level data and hundreds of nodes.

-• Integrated vector database: Enables vector search with fast response times, supporting AI applications such as RAG, semantic search, and personalized recommendations.
+• Integrated vector database: Enables storage and querying of vector embeddings for AI use cases such as semantic search and RAG.

 Amazon screenshot